kwaledesign/Coding-Standards/css.md

   declarations can be shared by CSS and JS files [[1]](README.md#works-cited).
 * A comonent's state styles should be grouped with the component in the same partial.

-### Component Extension
+### Object Extension
 A significant variant of a component applied as an additional class on the component.
-Component extensions extend an object by applying additional styles related to either structure or skin.
+Object extensions extend an object by applying additional styles related to either structure or skin.
 Extension classes are prefixed with the object's name followed by `--` (double dashes) and the extension name i.e. `.object--skin` or `.object--structure`.

 Example:
 ```scss